matanmus/matanmus.github.io/pages/publications.md

 ---

 ### Publications in peer-reviewed journals
+[20] A Chremos, M Mussel, JF Douglas, and F Horkay (2023), Ion Partition in Polyelectrolyte Gels and Nanogels, *Gels*, in press.

 [19] M Mussel (2023), Information propagated by longitudinal pulses near a van der Waals phase transition, *Physical Review E*, 108, 034209.

 [18] S Das and M Mussel (2023), Characterizing oscillatory and excitability regimes in a protein-free